springernature/ee-snpaas-cli/docker/snpaas-tools/Readme.md

 # Programs and versions installed

-Additionally you can directly execute all the following programs installed, just by typing then as argument.
+Additionally you can directly execute all the following programs installed, just by typing then as argument, e.g:

+	snpaas credhub find -p '/director-name/'